Note: This article originally appeared at National Review Online on March 14, 2012.

-California and Texas are home to 20 percent of America.
-These two states have a lot in common: long coasts, sunny climates, diverse populations, plenty of oil in the ground, and Mexico to the south.
+One in five Americans calls California or Texas home.
+The two most populous states have a lot in common: a long coast, a sunny climate, a diverse population, plenty of oil in the ground, and Mexico to the south.
 Where they diverge is in their governance.

 For six years ending in 2010, I represented almost 500,000 people in California's legislature.
 I was vice chairman of the Assembly Committee on Revenue and Taxation and served on the Budget Committee.
 I was even a lieutenant colonel in the state's National Guard.
 Before serving in Sacramento, I worked as an executive in California's aerospace industry.

-I moved to Texas late last year, joining the millions Californians of who have packed up for greener pastures in the past ten years, with Texas the most common destination.
+I moved to Texas late last year, joining the 2 million Californians who have packed up for greener pastures in the past ten years, with Texas the most common destination.

-California’s elected officials are particularly adept at dreaming up ways to spend other people’s money.
-While the state struggles with interminable deficits caused by years of reckless spending, the argument in Sacramento isn’t over how to reduce government; rather, it’s over how much to raise taxes and on whom.
-Governor Brown is pushing for a tax increase of $6.9 billion per year, to appear on this November’s ballot.
-A competing tax-hike plan is being offered by Molly Munger, a wealthy civil rights attorney (wealthy by dint of being the daughter of Warren Buffett’s business partner).
-The silver lining may be that having two tax hikes on the ballot will turn voters off to both of them.
+California's elected officials are particularly adept at dreaming up ways to spend other people's money.
+While the state struggles with interminable deficits caused by years of reckless spending, the argument in Sacramento isn't over how to reduce government; rather, it's over how much to raise taxes and on whom.
+Governor Brown is pushing for a tax increase of $6.9 billion per year, to appear on this November's ballot.
+California's powerful government-employee unions and Molly Munger, a wealthy civil-rights attorney (wealthy by dint of being the daughter of Warren Buffett's business partner) are offering two competing tax-hike plans.
+The silver lining may be that having three tax hikes on the ballot will turn voters off all of them.

 Meanwhile, lawmakers in Texas are grappling with a fiscal question of an entirely different sort: whether or not to spend some of the $6 billion set aside in the state's rainy-day fund.